History in Blazor DOCX Editor

 }

-}History preservation for a Document Editor instance can be enabled or disabled at any time using the EnableEditorHistory property.
+Enable or disable history preservation for a Document Editor instance at any time using the EnableEditorHistory property.
 Refer to the following sample code.

-You can perform undo and redo by using CTRL+Z and CTRL+Y keyboard shortcuts.
-Document editor exposes API to do it programmatically.
+You can perform undo and redo by using Ctrl+Z and Ctrl+Y keyboard shortcuts.
+The Document Editor exposes APIs to do this programmatically.

-To undo the last editing operation in document editor, refer to the following sample code.
+To undo the last editing operation in the Document Editor, refer to the following sample code.

-History of editing actions will be maintained in stack, so that the last item will be reverted first.
-By default, document editor limits the size of undo and redo stacks to 500 each respectively.
+History of editing actions is maintained in a stack, so that the last item is reverted first.
+By default, the Document Editor limits the size of the undo and redo stacks to 500 each.
 However, you can customize this limit.
 Refer to the following sample code.